-All of our 152,880 issued and outstanding Series A-2 Preferred Shares will automatically convert into common shares upon completion of this offering.
+All of our 152,880 issued and outstanding Series A-2 Preferred Shares will automatically convert into 244,606 common shares upon completion of this offering.

-Assuming the expected exchange of our Class AA Common Shares and our preferred shares as described above, an aggregate common shares will be issued and outstanding immediately prior to the issuance of the common shares pursuant to this offering. of
+Assuming the expected exchange of our Class AA Common Shares and the conversion of our preferred shares as described above, an aggregate of 20,489,710 common shares will be issued and outstanding immediately prior to the issuance of the common shares pursuant to this offering.